turbot/steampipe-export/README.md

 # Steampipe Data Dump (spdump)

 This repository contains a tool for data dumping from Steampipe plugins.
-It allows you to query and export data from Steampipe plugins to CSV files.
+It allows you to query and export data from Steampipe plugins.

 ## Getting Started